SComps/Flashback/README.md

 ### Email Delivery Issues

 **Problem**: Emails not sending
+- Recognize that gmail and others will not accept SMTP from just anyone.
 - Verify SMTP server, port, and credentials
 - Check if TLS/SSL setting matches server requirements
 - Ensure firewall allows outbound SMTP connections